Tejas-Joshi-28/Movie_Recommdation_System/README.md

 # Movie Recommdation System

-A brief description of what this project does and who it's for
+A brief description of what this project doe s and who it's for